 With a mini coffee grinder, you can grind only the amount of beans you need for each cup.
 On top of peak freshness, mini coffee grinders also offer portability and space-saving size.
 A coffee grinder is just as important, if not more, than the coffee beans you buy.
 If you don’t grind the beans properly, you’ll lose flavor.
 That’s why selecting the right mini coffee grinder is so important.

 But with so many options on the market, it’s easy to feel overwhelmed.
 Our buying guide has you covered with all the information you need to make a smart choice.
-And when you’re ready to shop, take a look at our picks for the best mini coffee grinders.

 There are two types of coffee grinders: blade grinders and burr grinders.
 They both come in standard or mini sizes.